Privacy Notice – Care Services Activities

 Limited and authorised members of the IPP Team will use your personal information to contact care providers who are able to deliver specialised care.
 This information will be used to establish a patient care agreement.

-The IPP Team will record all information within our administration system, Broadcare.
+The IPP Team will record all information within our administration system.

 Purpose

-The NHS Long Term Plan pledges that by 2023/24 children and young people with a learning disability, autism or both with the most complex needs will have a designated keyworker (also known as a Navigator).
-Norfolk & Waveney were an early adopter site.
-The Navigator roles are within Norfolk & Waveney ICB.
+The NHS Long Term Plan pledges that children and young people with a learning disability, autism or both with the most complex needs will have a designated keyworker (also known as a Navigator).
+On the success of this service funding was received to provide a Mental Health Care Navigator Service.

 The aim of the service is to prevent problems from escalating to the point of crisis and to prevent hospital admission or readmission and ensure services ‘wrap around’ the young person and their family so they are able to access the care and treatment they need at home, or as close to home as possible.
 Navigators will work closely with children, young people and their families to improve their quality of life, ability to cope and to put in place the confidence, skills and knowledge to sustain a safe and happy home.